SirBruno/oracle-responsys-rest-api/README.md

 - Each email can contain a maximum of 10 attachments total
 - Total size of all attachments for a single email is limited to 500 KB
+- The contact is automatically added to the list in case it wasn't there yet.
+There's no need to add the contact to the list prior to sending the email.

 ### :fire: Merge List Recipients